Simulator Blog

 Basics

-What is the Git Staging Area and Why Does It Exist?
+What is the Git Staging Area?

 The Staging Area is Git's buffer zone that lets you choose exactly what goes into each commit, keeping your version history clean and intentional.